atom/atom/docs/upgrading/upgrading-your-package.md

     @cancel()
 ```

-This attaches and detaches itself from the dom when toggled, canceling magically detaches it from the DOM, and it uses the classes `overlay` and `from-top`.
+This attaches and detaches itself from the DOM when toggled, cancelling magically detaches it from the DOM, and it uses the classes `overlay` and `from-top`.

 The new SelectListView no longer automatically detaches itself from the DOM when cancelled.
-It's up to you to implement whatever cancel beahavior you want.
-Using the new APIs to mimic the sematics of the old class, it should look like this:
+It's up to you to implement whatever cancel behavior you want.
+Using the new APIs to mimic the semantics of the old class, it should look like this:

 ```coffee
 # New!